Alpha is Key

 With the second Lycan King’s decision to release the wolves from their service to the throne, they were finally able to live on equal footing with the Lycans.
 In no time, they spread around the Empire of Morrian in packs.
 Their newfound freedom wasn’t without danger, with their packs constantly hunted down and slaughtered by those who wished to keep the Lycans’ reign over the Empire of Morrian unquestioned.

 Lord Wulrics first decree came eleven years after the wolves were freed, compelling the wolves to submit to Eleadoi’s rule, again.
 His decree was met with mixed emotions by both the wolves and the people of Morrian, with some submitting and others fighting it.
 This unprecedented move drastically changed the future of the wolves.

-…and the gods remained silent.
+…and the gods did not intervene.

 That was the first occurrence of the hunter’s moon.

-From that day on, warrior wolves awoke in every pack in Morrian.
+From that day on, warrior wolves awoke in every pack throughout Morrian.
 They each had their own unique ability, with venom in their bites and scratches that killed Lycans and wolves instantly.
 An army that banded together to defend the wolves.

 They were called hunters.

 In his dying prayer, with the token of his faltering breath, the first Chavére Alpha provoked the ancient truce and etched it into his bloodline.
 In every decade, under the hunter’s moon, hunters with skills and strength comparable to the Lycans woke to protect wolves.